MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/configure-windows-accounts-agent.md

 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

-This article lists the permissions Azure extension on SQL Server sets for SQL Server enabled by Azure Arc for `NT Service\SQLServerExtension` account.
+This article lists the permissions Azure extension for SQL Server sets on an instance of for the `NT Service\SQLServerExtension` account.
 This account is used when you [Operate SQL Server enabled by Azure Arc with least privilege (preview)](configure-least-privilege.md).

 Manually setting the permissions for the agent account is not supported.